Embedded Finite Models Beyond Restricted Quantifier Collapse: Complexity disconnections and weakening RQC by allowing Expansion of the signature

+In Section \ref{sec:higher} we dealt with examples where there was some correlation between the expressiveness of formulas and complexity of evaluation.
+We provided examples which not only fail to have $k$-RQC, but examples where logical formulas are highly expressive, and thus complex to evaluate.

+On the other hand, the failure of RQC or $k$-RQC alone does not mean that evaluation of formulas is complex.
+It might be that a structure fails to have RQC not because it is too expressive, but because it is not expressive enough.
 Like quantifier-elimination, RQC is sensitive to the signature.
 It is easy to construct theories that are ``badly behaved'' -- not even $\omega$-RQC -- but which become $1$-RQC when the theory is expanded.

+Before we give an example of this, we give a simple tool for verifying failure of $\omega$-RQC: